Lawyerless.app

 What to watch out for

-• Vague language: Some contracts may use unclear terms to define what constitutes a Force Majeure event, leading to disputes over interpretation.
+• Vague Definitions: Some contracts may not clearly define what qualifies as a force majeure event, leading to disputes later on.

 Common mistakes

-• Ignoring notice provisions: Not providing timely notice of a Force Majeure event can lead to losing the right to invoke the clause, resulting in potential penalties.
+• Failing to Notify: Not providing timely notice of a force majeure event can lead to losing the right to claim it.

 FAQ

-What types of events are considered Force Majeure?
+What types of events qualify as force majeure?

 Force Majeure